I have 275 Fig varieties in the collections and growing. At the moment I'm rooting or will root over 50 more varieties.

 But there's also a list of figs that we should avoid here.
 Even with a green house they are difficult to get a ripe fruit from.

-The BIG NO NO List for Fig Varieties here in the PNW.
+My growing List for Fig Varieties that have not fruited for here in the PNW.
 It's a growing list so come back to this.

 1. Mission - Hard to get a ripe fruit from this variety